nyu-software-engineering/limited-ingredients/README.md

 # Limited Ingredients
 [![Build Status](https://travis-ci.com/nyu-software-engineering/limited-ingredients.svg?branch=master)](https://travis-ci.com/nyu-software-engineering/limited-ingredients)

 **Limited Ingredients** is a web-app that allow users to input the ingredients they have and recieve recipes based on these ingredients.
-These recipes are displayed with how closesly they match your ingredient specification.
+These recipes are displayed with how closely they match your ingredient specification.

-**Limited Ingredients** was first founded when a group of young an bright NYU Students all signed up for it during a DevOps course taught by Amos Bloomberg.
-We genuinly belived that by helping users solve the greatest problem at home (cooking with limited ingredients) we can help change the world one ingredient at a time.
+**Limited Ingredients** was first founded when a group of young and bright NYU Students all signed up for it during a DevOps course taught by Amos Bloomberg.
+We genuinely believed that by helping users solve the greatest problem at home (cooking with limited ingredients) we can help change the world one ingredient at a time.

 ## How can you contribute?